senagurkan/senagurkan/README.md

 ### Hi there 👋
+I'm a 4th-year computer engineering student.
+I develop web projects with PHP and am striving to improve my skills in iOS mobile development.

 <!--
 **senagurkan/senagurkan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.